uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/vm/pow.rst

    are finite numbers, but the real or imaginary part of the computed result is so large that it does not fit the target precision.
-In this case, the function returns ∞ in that part of the result, and sets the VM Error Status to ``oneapi::mkl::vm::status::overflow`` (overriding any possible ``oneapi::mkl::vm::status::accuracy_warning`` status).
+In this case, the function returns ∞ in that part of the result, and sets the VM status code to ``oneapi::mkl::vm::status::overflow`` (overriding any possible ``oneapi::mkl::vm::status::accuracy_warning`` status).

    The complex double precision versions of this function are implemented in the EP accuracy mode only.
-If used in HA or LA mode, the functions set the VM Error Status to ``oneapi::mkl::vm::status::accuracy_warning``.
+If used in HA or LA mode, the functions set the VM status code to ``oneapi::mkl::vm::status::accuracy_warning``.